Summer School Course Guide

 Using the Infinite Campus Parent Portal

-Students must attend every session of summer school when a class meets for credit from 8:00 AM until 12:30 PM.
+Students must attend every session of summer school when a class meets for credit (Session 1: 8 AM -12:30 PM and Session 2: 8 AM - 12:50 PM).
 DPI (Department of Public Instruction) rules state that students must attend classes for so many hours in order to get credit.
 This is in addition to earning a passing grade for a class during summer school.
 If you have any plans or need to have your high school student miss summer school for any reason while it is in session, it may be best not to sign them up.

 Signing into the Portal